-Here are 3 helpful tips from our sleep expert Joanna Martindale, of Baby Sleep Concierge, to try and make sure baby (and YOU!) get enough sleep during the holidays.
+Here are 3 helpful tips from our sleep experts who are on hand for all your other sleep questions.
+We want to make sure baby (and YOU!) get enough sleep during the holidays.

 1. Maintain your bedtime routine